 Louise Jenkins — Artist

-Geographically I am now very settled, with family, in the magnificent rural landscape of Tenterfield, close to the NSW/QLD border.
-My nature has not changed, however I now harness this energy and nomad’s perspective exploring ways to express my perceptions of life, through art.
-For me, being an artist is all about this sense of constant methodical exploration.
+I enjoy a constant restlessness.
+Looking back, I have had quite a nomadic existence, travelling and working around the world.
+Geographically I am now very settled, with family, in the magnificent rural landscape of Tenterfield, close to the Queensland—New South Wales border.
+My nature has not changed, however I now harness this energy and nomadic perspective by exploring ways to express my perceptions of life, through art.
+For me being an artist is all about this sense of constant methodical exploration.

 I enjoy handling different drawing and painting media, and work with charcoal, pastel, watercolour, acrylic and mixed media, exploring the communicative values of various techniques.
 Whether I am working with landscapes, animals, portraits, or am freed from tangible subject, my challenge for every piece is make a connection between my view of life and that of the viewer.

 Likewise, I am comfortable in the realms of both abstraction and realism, understanding that they merely offer alternate lines of communication, for the common objective, which is a resonance with a viewer's own experience and perception.

 Since the start of 2020, I added plein air painting with watercolours to my practice.
 As any traveller would know, getting out there and doing it is a far different experience to reading about it in a travel guide, and often the ground less explored is that closest to home.
 After that first step is taken, the adventure has begun.
 I began 2020 with a watercolour workshop with internationally acclaimed watercolourist David Taylor.
 My exhibition will feature plein air watercolour paintings (sometimes pen and wash), from my immediate district, including a selection from historic Tenterfield Station.

 These will be complimented with new acrylic paintings and drawings, and a selection of older works which provide context.